-Sole Uno is the name of the spa in Rheinfelden, Switzerland, near Basel.
-It is very easy to get there from Alsace.
+Sole Uno is the name of the spa in Rheinfelden, Switzerland, just outside Basel.
+It's very easy to get there from Alsace, and it's a place I really enjoyed!

 I liked